barvian/thesis/paper.md

 <ol class="c-figure--iPhone-short">
 	<li>
 		<h6>Calming scene exercise</h6>
 		<p>This exercise is prioritized for less anxious moods, and as such was designed to convey a more playful, lighthearted attitude.
-It displays a full-screen looping video of a calming landscape which pans automatically if the user tilts their iPhone left or right.
+It displays a full-screen looping video of a calming landscape which pans automatically if the user tilts their device left or right.
 The user can also swipe left or right to change to any of the 5 included landscapes, and the application will remember which one they viewed last to display the next time they use the exercise.</p>
 		{% include f.html f=25 %}
-		<p>The instruction text will fade out automatically after a brief interval, but the user can tap anywhere on the screen to make it reappear as desired.</p>
+		<p>The instruction text will fade out automatically after a brief interval, but the user can tap anywhere on the screen to make it reappear if desired.</p>
 	</li>
 	<li>
 		<h6>Deep breathing exercise</h6>